timdeschryver/timdeschryver.dev/blog/improve-the-user-experience-of-your-application-using-rxresource/index.md

 In this article, I've shown you how you leverage the new `resource` API to improve the user experience of your application.
 To do this, I highlighted the importance of handling the request state properly, and how `resource` can help you with that.

-Instead of having your users stare at a blank screen, `resource` makes it easier to show a loading indicator, an error message, and even a retry mechanism to the user, by using the built-in properties of the `Resource` object.
+Instead of having your users stare at a blank screen, `resource` makes it simpler to show a loading indicator, an error message, and even a retry mechanism to the user.
+For these tasks I used the built-in properties of a `ResourceRef`.

 Not only does this improve the user experience of your application, it also increases the developer experience and productivity.
 Having a built-in way to handle requests within the Angular framework makes it easier to enforce a consistent way of handling requests throughout your codebase.